 Yoga is my spiritual practice.

 I’m American, born in Minnesota and raised in the midwest and east coast.
 I started teaching art in Massachusetts when I discovered an amazing world of international schools and teaching.
 I was sold on traveling the world, teaching art.
 My first post was in Dubai, United Arab Emirates.
 Then I lived in Muscat, Oman.
 The region is filled with beauty, kindness and all kinds of adventure.
 I will always have a part of my heart there.
 I also recently had three lovely years in Canada.
-Now I live in Houston, TX!
+Now I live outside of Houston, TX!

 I’m an obsessive reader.